ibm-cloud-docs/openshift/cli-ks-plugin.md

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf}

 Resize your worker pool to increase or decrease the number of worker nodes that are in each zone of your cluster.
-Your worker pool must have at least 2 worker nodes per zone.
 {: shortdesc}

 ```sh